 I am Michael P. Ehline.
 Check out my Los Angeles personal injury attorney blog here.
-I am one of about 64 attorneys in California who passed the Baby Bar Exam with no higher education and General Bar Exam with no law degree, on the California State Bar Law Office Study Program (LOSP).
-Learning how to become a lawyer with no law school degree is no simple task, but it’s do-able.
-Prior to learning about becoming a lawyer on the California State Bar Law Office Study Program I had no college other than basic German, basic French, and some typing lessons .
+I am one of about 64 attorneys in California who passed the Baby Bar Exam with no higher education and the General Bar Exam with no law degree, on the California State Bar Law Office Study Program (LOSP).
+Learning how to become a lawyer with no law school degree is no simple task, but it’s doable.
+Prior to learning about becoming a lawyer in the California State Bar Law Office Study Program, I had no college other than basic German, basic French, and some typing lessons.
 This article on how to become an attorney without college training or a law school degree is not intended to be a law school bible.
-This is simply one man’s story of becoming a California criminal defense and personal injury consumer attorney in California by “reading”for the law on the California State Bar – Law Office Study Program.
+This is simply one man’s story of becoming a California criminal defense and personal injury consumer attorney in California by “reading” for the law on the California State Bar – Law Office Study Program.

-Some of the People and Organizations Responsible for Helping Me Become a Lawyer Without Law School Degree and Becoming an Attorney Without a College Degree on the Law Office Study Program
+Some of the People and Organizations Responsible for Helping Me Become a Lawyer Without Law School Degree and Becoming an Attorney Without a College Degree in the Law Office Study Program

 Dedicated to the U.S. Marine Corps. and Mustang Officers